MrLoh/thesis-davidson/manuscript.md

 > "Turing was right, in my opinion, in taking as the only test for the presence of thought and meaning the interpretive powers and abilities of a human interpreter." [@Davidson:1990tt, p.86]

-As we will discuss in \autoref{davidsons-test} Davidson very intentionally changes the emphasis here, since he argues that the ability to be interpreted is not a sufficient, but a necessary condition for attributing thought --- introspection into the working of the mind for example is *not* a sufficient condition for Davidson. [@Davidson:1990ri]
+As we will discuss in \autoref{davidsons-test} Davidson very intentionally changes the emphasis here, since he argues that the ability to be interpreted is not a sufficient, but a necessary condition for attributing thought --- introspection into the working of the mind for example is *not* a sufficient condition for Davidson.
+For Davidson the essence of Turing's approach is that "instead of asking how the content of a concept [...] is thought of by the creature that has the concept [...], we ask [...] how an observer can size up the contents of the thoughts of another creature" [@Davidson:2001wt, p.
+137].

 The third claim (Turing's Principle) is not of particular interest to Davidson, but because of his naturalistic ontology[^ontology] he agrees: "A person is a physical object which [...] functions according to physical laws.
 So [...] there is no reason why an artificial object could not think[... .
 The real question is:] how much like us must an artifact be, and in what ways, to qualify as having thoughts?" [-@Davidson:1990ri, p.
 87].